JanHerca/urantiapedia/input/markdown/en/Innerface/Vol8/Innerface_vol8_6.md

 The answer to that is yes.
 Despite the almost fanatical adherence of the science establishment to the validity of the Big Bang concept, there are dissenters.
 However human nature is such that they find it exceedingly difficult to have their work accepted for publication.
 As with most human activities, behind the science scene there stands reputation and power, as well as money.
 And money means politics which means power concentration with the few.
 Buck them and you will suffer.

 Curiously, for the principal difference between the Big Bang and its major alternatives there is one small but vital difference.
 How long does it take for matter particles emerging from relatively undifferentiated energy to gain mass.
 The Big Bang has it all happen at the very first moments of time.
-That imposes on the subsequent theory a fifteen billion year interval to get us to "now."
+That imposes on the subsequent theory a fifteen billion year interval to get us to “now.”

 One competing theory, the Quasi-Steady State Cosmology (QSSC) belongs mainly to the Brits—the Burbidge husband and wife team, the recalcitrant Fred Hoyle, and Empire survivor, the brilliant Indian Jayant Narlikar.
 A modification of QSSC stems from another rebel, Halton Arp, who disputes that the red shift of light from distant stars means higher recessional velocity and increased distance from us.